Antipope Ursicinus: History

 Liberius died on 24 September 366.
 The upper-class partisans of Felix threw their support to Damasus, but the opposing supporters of Liberius, the deacons and laity, supported Ursicinus; the two were elected simultaneously, in an atmosphere of rioting.
 Supporters already clashed at the beginning of October.
 Such was the violence and bloodshed that the two praefecti of the city were called in to restore order, and after a first setback, when they were driven to the suburbs and a massacre of 137 was perpetrated in the basilica of Sicininus (as cited by Ammianus Marcellinus), the prefects banished Ursicinus to Gaul.
 There was further violence when he returned, which continued after Ursicinus was exiled again.

 Church historians, such as Jerome and Rufinus, took the part of Damasus.
 At a synod in 378 Ursicinus was condemned and Damasus exonerated and declared the true pope.
 The former antipope continued to intrigue against Damasus for the next few years, and unsuccessfully attempted to revive his claim on Damasus's death.
 Ursicinus was among the Arian party in Milan, according to Ambrose (Epistle iv).

-A decree of 502 under Pope Symmachus ruled that laymen should no longer vote for the popes and that only higher clergy should be considered eligible.